-- A. The City's idle cash will be invested on a continuous basis in accordance with the City's adopted investment policies. - B. The City will maintain a formal investment policy which is reviewed and endorsed by state and national professional organizations. - C. The City will invest all funds (in excess of current requirements) based upon the following order of priority:1) legality; 2) safety; 3) liquidity; and 4) yield. - D. Investments with City funds shall not be made for purposes of speculation. - E. The City is prohibited from investing in derivative financial instruments for the City's managed investment portfolio. - F. Proper security measures will be taken to safeguard investments.
-The City's designated banking institution will provide adequate collateral to insure City funds. - G. The City's investment portfolio will be reviewed every two years by a qualified portfolio valuation service to assess the portfolio's degree of risk and compliance with the adopted investment policies. - H. An analysis of the City's cash position will be prepared at regular intervals throughout the fiscal year. - I. The City Council will be provided with quarterly reports on the City's investment strategy and performance. - J. Sufficient cash shall be maintained to provide adequate funds for current operating expenditures. - K. Where permitted, the City will pool its cash resources from various funds ("Treasurer's Cash") for investment purposes.
+- The City's idle cash will be invested on a continuous basis in accordance with the City's adopted investment policies. - The City will maintain a formal investment policy which is reviewed and endorsed by state and national professional organizations. - The City will invest all funds (in excess of current requirements) based upon the following order of priority: 1) legality; 2) safety; 3) liquidity; and 4) yield. - Investments with City funds shall not be made for purposes of speculation. - The City is prohibited from investing in derivative financial instruments for the City's managed investment portfolio. - Proper security measures will be taken to safeguard investments.
+The City's designated banking institution will provide adequate collateral to insure City funds. - The City's investment portfolio will be reviewed every two years by a qualified portfolio valuation service to assess the portfolio's degree of risk and compliance with the adopted investment policies. - An analysis of the City's cash position will be prepared at regular intervals throughout the fiscal year. - The City Council will be provided with quarterly reports on the City's investment strategy and performance. - Sufficient cash shall be maintained to provide adequate funds for current operating expenditures.

-- L. Net investment income from Treasurer's Cash will be allocated in accordance with RCW 5.24.060 considering 1) minimum cash balance needs as determined by the Finance Director; average cash balance of the participating fund and 2) administrative costs with first priority given to the Current Expense Fund revenue requirements: the minimum cash balance needs of each fund as determined by the Finance Director.
-Net investment income is the amount of annual investment proceeds after an allocation is made to any enterprise funds and Council-directed obligations are met for Current Expense Fund purposes. - M. The City of Kirkland will select its official banking institution through a formal bidding process in order to provide the City with the most comprehensive, flexible, and cost-effective banking services available. - N. The City will issue warrants for all budgetary expenditures to provide greater financial control and investment flexibility.
+- Where permitted, the City will pool its cash resources from various funds ("Treasurer's Cash") for investment purposes. - Net investment income from Treasurer's Cash will be allocated in accordance with RCW 5.24.060 considering 1) average cash balance of the participating fund and 2) the minimum cash balance needs of each fund as determined by the Finance Director.
+Net investment income is the amount of annual investment proceeds after an allocation is made to any enterprise funds and Councildirected obligations are met for General Fund purposes. - The City of Kirkland will select its official banking institution through a formal bidding process in order to provide the City with the most comprehensive, flexible, and costeffective banking services available.